News graphic about an 11% wage increase for Balearic public sector workers and its potential impact on Mallorca.

 Eleven percent over four years sounds generous at first glance.
 In times of high inflation, however, money quickly loses purchasing power; the staging and the specific annual increases are decisive.
 At least three aspects require closer examination: fiscal sustainability, the distribution within public services, and interactions with prices and labor markets.

 First: Who will bear the additional costs?
 The Balearic Islands are heavily dependent on tourism.
 Additional personnel costs affect the regional budget, municipalities and mancomunidades.
 Are there plans for savings, new revenue sources, or will cuts be made elsewhere?
-Public debate remains silent on these questions — and the budget secrecy of administrations makes it harder to obtain reliable answers.
+Public debate remains silent on these questions — and the budget secrecy of administrations makes it harder to obtain reliable answers, despite available salary rankings for the Balearic Islands.

 Second: Who benefits concretely?
 Not all occupational groups in the public sector are in the same position.
 Nursing staff, road workers or administrative employees have different spending profiles and housing costs. a flat percentage can mitigate social imbalances, but it does not smooth structural differences such as shift work, precarious temporary contracts or part-time employment.